Hayley Squires

 Hayley Squires (born 16 April 1988) is an English actress and playwright, best known for her work in the Ken Loach film I, Daniel Blake.
-Squires has also appeared in Call the Midwife (2012), Southcliffe (2013), Complicit (2013), Blood Cells (2014), A Royal Night Out (2015) and Murder (2016).
+Squires has also appeared in Call the Midwife (2012), Southcliffe (2013), Complicit (2013), Blood Cells (2014), A Royal Night Out (2015), Murder (2016), Collateral (2018), Adult Material (2020), The Essex Serpent (2022) and Great Expectations (2023).
 Her first play, Vera Vera Vera, was produced by the Royal Court Theatre in 2012.

 I, Daniel Blake won the Palme d'Or at the Cannes Film Festival, Best British Film at the 2017 BAFTAs, and was the Audience Award winner at the San Sebastián International Film Festival.
-Squires was nominated for Best Supporting Actress at the BAFTAs.
+Squires was nominated for the BAFTA Award for Best Actress in a Supporting Role.
+For Adult Material, Squires was nominated for the BAFTA Award for Best Actress.

 Early life

 Born in Forest Hill, South London, as Hayley McGinty in 1988, Squires grew up with her mother, father and older brother.
 The family moved to Kent when she was 14.
 Her mother was a cook at her school and her father managed a video shop.

 She trained at Rose Bruford College in Sidcup and graduated in 2010 with BA (Hons) Acting alongside best friend and fellow actor David Carlyle.
-She has a quote from A Midsummer Night's Dream tattooed underneath her left arm, it reads: And though she be but little, she is fierce.
+She has a quote from A Midsummer Night's Dream tattooed underneath her left arm; it reads: And though she be but little, she is fierce.